Posted Feb 8, 2018, Updated June 2021 (Earth Networks)

 - If you are outside and cannot reach a safe building, avoid high ground; water; tall, isolated trees; and metal objects such as fences or bleachers.
 Picnic shelters, dugouts and sheds are NOT safe.

-FMYSA’s Severe Weather Policy is that we mandate stoppage of game play or practice and insist all players, parents, coaches, fans move to the safety of their vehicles.
-If a Thor Guard sounds, we vacate the fields to the safety of our vehicles.
-Also, the FMYSA General Manager or any FMYSA Board Member may also provide instruction to vacate the fields in the event the Thor Guard malfunctions or in anticipation of a fast-moving storm.
+FMYSA’s Severe Weather Policy is that we mandate stoppage of game play or practice (or special events) and insist all players, parents, coaches, fans move to the safety of their vehicles.
+If an Earth Networks System sounds an alarm, we vacate the fields to the safety of our vehicles.
+Also, the FMYSA General Manager or any FMYSA Board Member may also provide instruction to vacate the fields in the event the Earth Networks System is offline or fails, or in anticipation of a fast-moving (fast approaching) storm.
 We constantly monitor multiple weather websites and work with the TOFM Emergency Management Staff.
 It is always SAFETY FIRST.